-Appendix: Embedding Domain Knowledge for Estimating Customer Lifetime Value
+Appendix: Embedding Domain Knowledge for CLV Estimation

 How we designed an interpretable neural network to predict Customer Lifetime Value (Appendix)